Đặng Thị Linh Phượng

 Đặng Thị Linh Phượng is a Vietnamese powerlifter who has competed for her country at the ASEAN Para Games, and the Summer Paralympics.

-Biography
+Career

 Đặng Thị Linh Phượng was given up to an orphanage by her parents when she was born without legs.
-She was adopted by her grandmother, and was brought up by her grandmother's housekeeper.
-Phượng was not sent to school, but was bought school books by her neighbour and was home schooled.
+She was adopted by her grandmother, and brought up by her grandmother's housekeeper.
+Phượng was not sent to school, but was bought schoolbooks by her neighbour and was home-schooled.
 After finishing school, she began working for a handicraft company near her home.
 She took up power lifting at the suggestion of a colleague.
 Phượng found it initially difficult, but persevered and was selected to compete in her city's disabled sports festival.